tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 As semantic 3D city models tend to be huge datasets and are generally best managed in spatial databases, the main idea behind the development of this plugin is to facilitate access and use of [CityGML](https://en.wikipedia.org/wiki/CityGML)/[CityJSON](https://www.cityjson.org/) data for those practitioners that lack a deep knowledge of the international standard [OCG CityGML data model](https://www.ogc.org/standards/citygml), and/or have limited experience with SQL/Spatial-RDBMSs in general.
 The plugin consists of a server-side part (written in PL/pgSQL) and a client-side part (written in Python).

-The client-side part offers at the moment three GUI-based tools:
+The client-side part offers, at the moment, three GUI-based tools:
 - The **Layer Loader**, to load and interact with data in the 3D City Database directly from QGIS
 - The **Bulk Deleter**, to delete features from the database, either at all at once, or by means of spatial and feature-related filters.
-- The **QGIS Package Administration**, to install the server-side part of the plugin, as well as to set up database user access and user privileges.
+- The **QGIS Package Administrator**, to install the server-side part of the plugin, as well as to set up database user access and user privileges.

 In particular, the **Layer Loader** offers following functionalities:
 - All CityGML modules are supported (Building, Bridge, Tunnel, Vegetation, Terrain, etc.)